c-mysec/esp8266-mysecSwitch/README.md

 2. Directly (without any server) from your local-area-network using
    * MysecSwitch Android App (a viewer)

 With ESP8266-mysecSwitch all messages exchanged between two entities (web server, android and iot devices) are signed with HMAC-SHA256.
-Almost all other libraries uses simple fixed token.
 HMAC-SHA256 session keys are generated using Curve25519 key exchange and they are re-created frequently.

 ESP8266-mysecSwitch also integrate into Mysec WifiAlarm system events (activation, deactivation and fired), activating  everything on intrusion detection for example.